mgruesbeck/TBondCurve-US/README.md

 [1990-2018-All.tsv](https://github.com/mgruesbeck/TBondCurve-US/blob/master/src/data/DailyYield1990-2018-All.tsv)

 ### Results
 Wanted quick answers so did some cheap math.
-Discovered that between 1990-2018 (28yrs or ~10220days) there are ~644 days where 2yr yeild > 5yr yeild.
-Inversions account for ~6.30% of all 10220 days.
+Discovered that between 1990-2018 (28yrs or ~10220days) there are `~644` days where 2yr yeild > 5yr yeild.
+Inversions account for `~6.30%` of all `10220 days`.

 ```
 percent = (inversion/totalDays) * 100